AlgoStation/AlgoPass/README.md

 Currently, the extension is still in early development stages so is not yet publicly available on the Chrome Web Store, but if you want to try it out you can:
 1) Clone the repo
 2) Open Chrome
-3) At the top right, click ⋮ > More tools > Extensions
+3) In the top right, click ⋮ > More tools > Extensions
-3) Activate *Developer mode* at the top right of the page
+3) Activate *Developer mode* in the top right of the page
 4) Drag the AlgoPass folder into your extensions menu

 ## Setup
 **Node** - To be able to use AlgoPass you can either have an Algorand Node installed locally on your machine or you can use the PureStake API.

 Local Installation:
-- Follow the steps outlined on [Algorand's developer website](https://developer.algorand.org/docs/run-a-node/setup/install/) (for Mac, Debian, RPM, and other Linux distros)
+- Follow the steps outlined on [Algorand's developer website](https://developer.algorand.org/docs/run-a-node/setup/install/) (for Mac and Linux distros)

 Using the Purestake API:
 1) Head over to the [Purestake's Developer Portal](https://developer.purestake.io/) and make an account